core-wg/wg-materials/ietf109/core-109-summary.md

 Method to send observe notifications to a set of clients observing a same resource at the server, by using multicast responses.
 These are responses to a phantom observation request that the server creates.

-Latest updates include encoding of informative response (transport-dependent and transport-specific information, flexible for non-UDP tranport); improved rough counting of clients; added support for proxies.
+Latest updates include encoding of informative response (transport-dependent and transport-specific information, flexible for non-UDP transport); improved rough counting of clients; added support for proxies.

 Next steps will focus on improving the examples with proxies, the negotiation for client supporting this mechanisms or not, making some content optional, and specifying a possible server acting as its own OSCORE Group Manager.

-The documents has its core approch stable for a while now, and there has been interest for adoption from 12 people.
+The documents has its core approach stable for a while now, and there has been interest for adoption from 12 people.

 People to review: Göran and Carsten (since IETF 108), Jaime, Esko and Thomas.